Last Updated on July 15, 2021 by Charles Wilson

 - Leadscrew: 16 TPI

-This model right here from Shop Fox is my personal favorite.
+This model right here from Shop Fox is my personal favourite.
 It’s mainly for users who tend to begin with smaller projects and work their way into more complex machinery.

 The M1015 is even smaller and lighter than the BestEquip Metal Lathe.
 Even then, it ticks all the boxes that a precise mini metal lathe should do.